 Sprained or strained ligaments and muscles or damaged or irritated nerves in the back can result in acute pain at the time of the injury or soon thereafter.

 A torn or ruptured inter-vertebral disc may cause acute pain that may become chronic back pain.
 If the tear in the disc is severe enough, the inner fluid can herniate (leak out) and press against, or impinge upon, a nerve that can produce long-term pain and impairment.

-Determining the extent of impairment for the victim of a back or spinal cord injury victim is essential for the legal case and one to which the attorneys and staff at Heuser & Heuser are particularly suited.
-Our years of working with injury victims in Colorado Springs, Pueblo, Pikes Peak, and elsewhere along the Front Range and the Arkansas Valley, give us unique insight into the devastating impact such injuries have on the victim and family, and we use that knowledge to present a compelling case for our clients.
+Determining the extent of impairment for the person with a back or spinal cord injury is essential for the legal case and one to which the attorneys and staff at Heuser & Heuser are particularly suited.
+Our years of working with injured people in Colorado Springs, Pueblo, Pikes Peak, and elsewhere along the Front Range and the Arkansas Valley, give us unique insight into the devastating impact such injuries have on the person and family, and we use that knowledge to present a compelling case for our clients.